 The numbers on my bathroom scale made me dizzy.
 How can it be that

 I weigh that much?
 When and where did I lose control of my weight?
 How can I get back to my old self?
 How soon?
+Being at home during a pandemic is a recipe for weight gain.

 One of the side effects of the medication I take is weight gain, but geez, this much?
 Being the clothes horse that I am this is unacceptable.